 - Sitting in your chair, lift one leg off the seat, extend it out straight, hold for 2 seconds; then lower your foot (stop short of the floor) and hold for several seconds.
 Switch; do each leg 15 times.

-- To work your chest and shoulders, place both hands on your chair arms and slowly lift your bottom off the chair.
+- To work your chest and shoulders, place both hands on your chair arms, whilst being conscious of your wrists, and slowly lift your bottom off the chair.
 Lower yourself back down but stop short of the seat, hold for a few seconds.
 Do 15 times.

-Stretching exercises you can do near your desk
+Stretching exercise you can do near your desk

 Stretching exercises are a natural for the desk-bound, to ease stress and keep your muscles from clenching up.
 Here are a few suggestions: